danclong/gutenberg/docs/reference-guides/interactivity-api/core-concepts/server-side-rendering.md

 ### 3. Defining the interactive elements using directives

-Next, you add the necessary directives to the HTML markup.
+Next, you neet to add the necessary directives to the HTML markup.

 ```html
 <ul data-wp-interactive="myFruitPlugin">